-- (a) who has been named as such in a prospectus or is identified by the company in the annual return referred to in section 92; or - (b) who has control over the affairs of the company, directly or indirectly whether as a shareholder, director or otherwise; or - (c) in accordance with whose advice, directions, or instructions the Board of Directors of the company is accustomed to act.
+(a) who has been named as such in a prospectus or is identified by the company in the annual return referred to in section 92; or

+(b) who has control over the affairs of the company, directly or indirectly whether as a shareholder, director or otherwise; or

+(c) in accordance with whose advice, directions, or instructions the Board of Directors of the company is accustomed to act.

 Note: It should, however, be noted that persons acting only in a professional capacity e.g., the solicitor, banker, accountant etc. are not regarded as promoters.
-Arjun Chhabra (CS LLB LLM) Law Mayen
+Arjun Chhabra (CS LLB LLM) Law Maven

-Consequences of turnishing table information Every person who furnishesh any false or incorrect information, suppresses any material information shall be us 447 8 - Consequences where company importated unitry furnishing 8 talse Information 68 If it is prooved that a company was incorporated by furnishing false or incorrect information, or by supressing any material fact or by any @ troductant activity then the following shall be held liable uls 447. ( @ Every promoter; 40 @ Every person named in the article as first director; & 1 @ Every person who made a declaration that the requirements 6 of the act and rules were complied with.
-1 0 696 other consequences of farshing false information / order of tribunal 6 where company got incorporated by furnishing false informed CS LLB LLM Arjun Chhabra - 9552 52 143 8 The tribunal may, on being satisfy that the situation so warmants -@ Pass such orders, as it may think fit, for the regulation of the management of the company; or 1 Direct that the liability of the member shall be unlimited @ Direct removal of the name of the co. from registers of company; it! @ Paus an order for winding up of the company (8) @ pan such other order as it may deem tit.
-6 before possing any order -The co. shall given a resonable opportunity of being heard; 1 The tribunal shall take into consideration --> The transactions entered into by the company, - Including the obligation it any contracted or payment of any Wahility.
+555 - Consequences of turnishing table information Every perion who furnishest any false or inconsect information, suppresses any material information shall be us 447 536 - Consequences where company infortated wirby furnishing false Information It is proved that a company was incorporated by furnishing false or incorrect information, or by supressing any material fact or by any fractuelant activity then the following shall be held liable us 447. @ Every promoters; Every person named in the article as first director; § Every person who mode a declaration that the requirements OF the act and rules were complied with.
+636 other consequences of faceshing false information / order of tribunal @ where company got incorporated by furnishing false informations) LLB LLM Arjun Chhabra - 9552 52 143 8 The tribunal may, on being satisfy that the situation so womants - @ Pass such orders, as it may think fit, for the regulation of The management of the company; or D Direct that the liability of the member shall be unlimited O Direct that the liability of the member shall be unlimited O Direct removal of the name of the Confirmm register of company; or O Direct removal of the name of the company C Direct removal of the name of the company Pass an ordere for winding up of the company.
+Pass such othere ordere as it mey deem tit.
+Before paising any order.
+(1) The co. shall given a resonable opportunity of being heard; (1) The tribunal shall take into consideration - (1) The transactions entered into by the company, (1) The transactions entered into by the company, (2) The transactions entered into by the company, (3) The transactions entered into by the company, (4) The transactions entered into by the company, (5) The obligation is any contracted or payment.
+(6) The transaction of any liability. or any adding t

 Section 9 - Effect of registration 1.
-Date of Date mentioned in the c ertificate of incorporation shall be the date of incorporation incorporation of the compa any.
+Date of Date mentioned in the certificate of incorporation shall be the date of incorporation incorporation of the company.
 2. Body corporate From the date mentioned in the certificate of incorporation, the subscribers to memorandum and all other persons, as may, from time to time, become members of the company, shall be a body corporate.
 The name, as mentioned in the memorandum, shall be the name of the 3.
 Name company.
-4. Capac pacity to function 7.
+4. Capacity to function 7.
+Power to acquire property 7.
 Power to acquire property 5.
 Perpetual succession 8.
-Power to contract 8.
 Power to contract 6.
-Co 6.
 Common seal 9.
-Capacity to sue and be sued Section 10 Effect Of Memorandum And Articles
+Capacity to sue and be sued 9.
+Capacity to sue and be sued Section 10 - Effect Of Memorandum And Articles a.
+Members to the company;